ipums/ipums.github.io/_posts/2018/2018-10-04-the-gpl-license-and-linking-still-unclear-after-30-years.markdown

 # LGPL: A Failed(?)
 Attempt to Address This Problem

 By 1991, shortly after the GPL was created, people started to realize that while the GPL is useful for protecting whole software applications, it created complications for library code.
 The FSF subsequently released the first version of the GNU Library General Public License, now known as the Lesser General Public License (LGPL), as a compromise between the _strong copyleft_ of the GPL and the permissive nature of licenses like the MIT license.
-The LGPL is a "weak copyleft" license and it's very similar to the MPL that we use in that regard.
+The LGPL is a _weak copyleft_ license and it's very similar to the MPL that we use.

-The basic idea of a "weak copyleft" license is "I want to ensure that if you modify my code, you give that modification back to the world freely, but I really don't care to restrict how you can simply use my code as part of your larger system."
-If someone writes a library and wants to ensure that the source code for modified versions of that library remain available, but does not care to require everyone using their library to have to make their own source code freely available, then the LGPL was designed for them.
+The basic idea of a "weak copyleft" license is "I want to ensure that if you modify my code and distribute the modified code, then you give the source code for those modifications back to the world freely, but I really don't care to restrict how you can simply use my code as part of your larger system."
+If someone writes a library and wants to ensure:
+*  that the source code is available for modified copies of the library that are distributed, and
+*  that application developers using that library have the freedom to license their application code as they want,

+then the LGPL was designed for those library developers.

 Unfortunately, the Free Software Foundation doesn't seem to like their own LGPL license much.
 They specifically [encourage folks to NOT use LGPL for libraries](https://www.gnu.org/licenses/why-not-lgpl.en.html).
 They argue that doing so allows free libraries to be used in proprietary software, and that we shouldn't be giving proprietary software companies any more advantages.
 Rather, we should create unique functionality, release it as GPL, and force companies to release their code for free if they want to use the library functionality.